Design-and-Innovation-2023/Team10B/docs/prototypes/third-prototype/index.md

 ---
-sidebar_position: 5
+sidebar_position: 3
 ---

-# Third Prototype
+# 3rd Prototype

-we worked on a prototype that gamify the robot to be a battlebot.
+We worked on a prototype that gamify the robot to be a battlebot.
 Students can go wild in exploring detachable parts or build their own to battle other bots.

 ## Sketches